Ikraanaish/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd is the command to go to user home directory ls -l is the command for long listing ls -al is the command for long listing including hidden files
+cd is the command to go to user home directory ls -l is the command for long listing ls -al is the command for long listing including hidden files ls -an is the command for numerical long listing